 Caregiver Coach | Texas Gulf Coast region

-The Caregiver Coach is a full-time position, funded for approximately two years.
+The Caregiver Coach is a full-time position located in Texas Gulf Coast region, funded for approximately two years.

 For more information and to apply, visithttps://www.gsw.edu/resources/facultyandstaff/hr/employment.
 Click on “Georgia Southwestern State University Applicant Portal.”
 Select “View All Jobs” and select this position.
 Then click the green “Apply for Job” button on the top right of the page.
 The site will prompt you to create an account if you are a new user.
 Feel free to contact us with any questions.

 Operation Family Caregiver (OFC) is a unique coaching program launched in 2013 by the Rosalynn Carter Institute for Caregiving.
 The program provides free and confidential support to the families of those who have served our nation and return home with visible or invisible injuries (including post-traumatic stress, traumatic brain injury, and/or other physical disabilities).
 The program has impacted more than 900 families to date and has resulted in reduced caregiver depression and health complaints, and an increase in caregiver satisfaction with life.

 As a Caregiver Coach, you will train and empower people in this new role of “caregiver” so they can effectively provide care while still maintaining their own physical and emotional wellbeing.
 You will provide education, training, and support to caregivers as they navigate their caregiving journey.
 You will meet with them regularly, in person or via phone/video over the course of 4 to 6 months to help them develop new skills in problem-solving, stress management, self-care, and utilization of available resources.